pstadler/dtox/README.md

 });

 console.log('Hello ' + user.name); // "Hello john_doe"

+console.log('You have ' + user.groups + ' groups assigned.'); // "You have 1 groups assigned"

 // Define a DTO which represents a list of users var UserListDTO = dtox.BaseListDTO.inherit(UserDTO);